 78 Country Club Trail, Carroll Valley, PA

 Looking to head south of the district to get your tube on?
-Massanutten Resort is Virginia’s first snow tubing park and, with their 900 foot hill (that’s not a typo), they are one of the most popular tubing destinations in the area.
+Massanutten Resort is Virginia’s first snow tubing park and, with their 900 foot hill (that's not a typo), they are one of the most popular tubing destinations in the area.
 So popular, in fact, that it’s been known to sell out on weekends and holidays.
-Your best bet is to go during the week and make a full day of it.
-The resort also offers zip lining and ice skating.
+Your best bet is to go during the week when you can score tickets for $25 and make a full day of it.

 1822 Resort Dr., McGaheysville, VA

 Located just over the border in Pennsylvania, Whitetail Resort is a great place for first time snow tubing adventures.
 Families with children over five-years-old can make the runs down the hill together, and for those with littler tubers, Whitetail’s kiddie section is smaller and less scary than the big hill.
-Unlimited kiddie tubing can be purchased for $8.
-Sessions are sold in two hour time slots: midweek mountain tubing costs $25/person and weekends cost $32/person.
-If you go Tues.-Thurs., you can score unlimited tubing for $25.
+Sessions are first-come, first served and sold in two hour time slots.

 13805 Blairs Valley Rd., Mercersburg, PA

 Just a two hour drive from downtown DC can have you and your family on the Bryce Resort tubing track for some fast paced fun.
-Tubers over 4-years-old can explore the bunny slopes for $21, Wednesday thru Friday, and $28 on weekends.
+Tubers over 4-years-can spend 90 minutes zipping down these slopes for $29.
 Fun fact: Bryce lets kids over 8 hit the tubing track alone, while mom and dad catch some quality time by the fire at the resorts Copper Kettle or the Fireside Grill restaurants.

 1982 Fairway Dr., Basye, VA